Your studies during industrial action

 Please be assured that the trade union has issued guidance which indicates that all pickets are intended to, and must be, peaceful in nature.
 Access to entrances will not be blocked in any way and you should feel able to pass freely and easily without confrontation.

-Can I access wellbeing support during strike action?
+Can I access wellbeing support during industrial action?

 Wellbeing